TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 ### RepositoryMember

-(available since Rhetos v2.11)

 RepositoryUses is a low-level concept that allows you to add **an arbitrary code** to the repository class body.
 This can simplify code reuse between multiple filters, actions and other features.
+Available since Rhetos v2.11.

 In the following example, RepositoryMember adds a new helper method `BetterReviews(int minScore)` to the repository.
-The method is called from the FilterBy to read all reviews with score 4 or higher.
+The method is called from `FilterBy BestReviews` to read all reviews with score 4 or higher.

 ```c
 Entity Review